 The nursing staff will explain what happens on the ward.
 They will tell you what all the equipment does, and talk you through the patient's treatment plan.

 Consultant-led rounds take place around 12.30pm.
 A consultant, a registrar, fellow and senior nurse will visit every patient on the unit.
 Consultants are usually happy for you to be at the bedside, and can answer your questions.

 For long-term patients, consultants will speak to relatives at least once a week to update them on progress and treatment.
 However, if you wish to speak to a consultant at any time, please ask a member of staff.

 Relatives can also phone us at any time of the day or night to find out about a patient.
 We just ask that you avoid calling during the shift changes – so please don't phone between 7.30 and 8.30am, and 7.30 and 8.30pm.

-If a patient has a very large family who wish to visit, the nursing staff may have to restrict visitors to two at a time, to reduce the stress for the patient.
+If a patient has a very large family who wish to visit, the nursing staff will have to restrict visitors to two at a time.
 They may also do this with telephone calls – so they will pass information to one or two family members who will then need to tell their relatives.

 We have an overnight relatives room, and more long term accommodation is offered through Heartbeat House, an on-site facility.

 When you are well enough to leave the unit, you will be taken to a hospital ward or a high dependency unit.
 This could happen at any time of the day or night.